-Results of the 2005 FCAT Science Test indicate that students in grade five had a mean score of 286, which is ten percentage points lower that the State's mean scale score.
-Fifth grade students demonstrated strengths in the content areas of earth and space, life and environment and scientific thinking.
-The students' greatest area of need is physical and chemical.
+Results of the 2006 FCAT Science Test indicate that students in grade five had a mean score of 289, which is ten percentage points lower that the State's mean scale score.
+Fifth grade students demonstrated strengths in the content areas of physical and chemical and scientific thinking.
+The mean point for both content areas is six.
+The students' greatest area of need is earth and space.
+The mean point for this content area is six.

-Given instruction using the Sunshine State Standards, students in grade five will improve their science skills as evidenced by an increase in the mean scale score to meet or exceed the State's mean scale score on the 2006 administration of the Science FCAT.
+Given instruction using the Sunshine State Standards, students in grade five will improve their science skills as evidenced by a twenty-five point increase in the percentage of students scoring FCAT Achievement Level 3 or higher on the 2007 administration of the FCAT Science Test as compared to the 2006 administration of the FCAT Science Test.